 - increase their self-understanding, maturity, independence and self-confidence.

-Students can undertake workplace learning through work experience, structured workplace learning, a school-based apprenticeship or traineeship or school community work (volunteering work).
+Students can undertake workplace learning through work experience, structured workplace learning, a School Based Apprenticeship or Traineeship (SBAT) or school community work (volunteering work).

 Work experience is the short term placement of secondary school students with employers, to provide insights into the industry and the work place in which they are located.
 Students are placed with employers primarily to observe and learn – not to undertake activities which require extensive training or experience.